 A legal notice is a legal action in the form of formal communication made to a person/entity informing the same to undertake legal proceedings against him/her.
 It is an initial note of information to letting the person or an entity know that he or she is has made a grievance and the cause of legal action is taken in respect of it.
-It is not dealt with cautiously, it might be a factor that the court may consider if the case proceeds to litigation.
+If not dealt with cautiously, it might be a factor that the court may consider, if the case proceeds to litigation.
 Thus, a person aggrieved has an option to file a legal notice to the person/entity.

 Advantages of Legal Notice.

 Legal notice operates as upper hand.
 If any legal notice is sent by a person, the sender is always contemplated to be at upper hand.
 Legal notice helps in diminishing risk as it helps in protecting the legal rights of both the parties and a sound drafted notice can go a long way in dismissing the legal risks.
 Legal notice also helps in reducing the vagueness as the laws and rules applicable on the person are more precisely considered and it thus helps in reducing the ambiguity involved in the minds of people relating to their legal rights and obligations.

 Writing an effective notice is a kind of art that can be acquired with practice with keeping some basic points in mind while writing them out.
 Your notice should give complete information and must be written in a clear and lucid style and easily understandable language.

 - Content that a good effective notice must include in it are:

 - Name of the Organization, Institution or Office issuing it.

 - Date of issuing of a particular notice.